jsaliani92/Data-Dive-Itunes-Podcast-Analysis/README.md

 # Itunes-Podcast-Chart-Analysis
-This repo uses R to analyze and visualize itunescharts.net data by picking specific podcasts of interest.
-First analysis is on 'Crooked Media'.
+## This Repo is in-progress!

+This repo is meant to bring iTunes ranking data along with publically available social media and podcast data to analyze certain groups of podcasts against one another.
+The first dive is on the five podcasts from crooked media.
+Look in the Reports folder to see the most current form of the report!

-Below are some of the images I'm creating in this repo.
+Below are some of the images I've created using code from this repo.

 # Individual podcast timelines
 ![alt text](https://github.com/jsaliani92/Itunes-Podcast-Chart-Analysis/blob/master/Images/Crooked_Media/Output/Timelines/Long_Time_Line_Pod%20Save%20America.png)